hisazumi/aprisrc-sitl/README.md

 3. Double click 'simulator.sh' on the desktop to launch Gazebo simulator.
 Wait a minute.

-4. Double click 'sitl.sh' on the desktop and select 'Execute in Terminal' to launch the Software-in-the-Loop env of ArduPilot.
+4. Open LXTerminal and execute ./Desktop/sitl.sh to launch the Software-in-the-Loop env of ArduPilot.
 Wait a minute.

 5. Input SITL temrinal as follows:
 ```